 - Its compact design makes it ideal for slimmer notebooks.

 Even if the cost per GB of an SSD is cheap, those are not available at a lower capacity.
 Kingston A400 is a perfect solution for it.
-It starts at just 120 GB and goes all the way up till 1.92 TB!
-Therefore, due to such a low starting capacity, the price is also very low.
+It starts at just 120 GB and goes up to 1.92 TB!
+Therefore, the price is also meager due to such a low starting capacity.

 The Kingston A400 is about ten times faster than the traditional Hard Drive Disk.
 It has immense read and writes speeds of up to 500MB/s and 450MB/s.
 These high speeds can help even the older systems to perform significantly better.

-The design of this SSD is such that it can fit in most of the laptops and desktops, even the slimmer ones.
-It comes in 5 different capacities which are 120 GB, 240 GB, 480 GB, 960 GB, and 1.92 TB.
+The design of this SSD is such that it can fit in most laptops and desktops, even the slimmer ones.
+It comes in 5 different capacities, which are 120 GB, 240 GB, 480 GB, 960 GB, and 1.92 TB.

 However, it does not come with any accessories of any sort.
 Also, its performance is not as good as other SSDs.
 You can get much better performance with others but a bit more expensive SSDs.

 First of all, it has a similar V-NAND technology used in the 860 Evo, which offers much lower latency and enhanced bandwidth.
-However, it has a much better read and writes speeds as they go up to 3,500MB/s and 2,500MB/s, respectively.
+However, it has a much better read and writes speeds as they go up to 3,500MB/s and 2,500MB/s.

-Furthermore, it has Samsung’s Dynamic Thermal Guard, which must be pretty self-explanatory as the name itself suggests.
+Furthermore, it has Samsung’s Dynamic Thermal Guard, which must be pretty self-explanatory, as the name itself suggests.
 It is a perfect solution for heat dissipation.
 It keeps the temperatures in check to keep them at the optimum level so that the SSD performs the way it is meant.

 Even the ones with low capacity start at a significantly high price.
 Moreover, the performance slows down to around 600MBps once the cache exceeds.

 Ultimately, the Samsung 970 Evo is one of the best SSDs you can get yourself right now.
-The 1 TB version starts at around $150, but you can get 250 GB version for a little over $50.
+The 1 TB version starts at around $150, but you can get the 250 GB version for a little over $50.
 It comes with many exclusive features and a 5-year warranty as well.